Koxx3/minimo/documents/help_settings_en.md

 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 5<br>
 <br>
-Usage : Define the maxmum electric brake force when you start pressing the brake lever.
+Usage : Define the maximum electric brake force when you pressing the brake lever.
 Note : don't forget to calibrate the brake lever pressure for a better feeling.<br>

 ### Time between mode shift
 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 500 (milliseconds)<br>
 <br>
-Usage : When using a digital brake lever (on/off), this period will determine when the brake force is increased to the next lever (from min to max) as long as you keep the brake active.
+Usage : When using a digital brake lever (on/off switch on the lever), this period will determine when the brake force is increased to the next lever (from min to max) as long as you keep the brake active.
 Exemple : brake min = 1 / brake max = 3 / brake switch period = 500ms.
 When you start pressing the brake, it will set a electric brake force at 1.
 If you keep the brake pressed, 500ms later, it will set a electric brake force at 2, and 500ms later to 3.
 It will remain at 3 (max) until you release the brake lever.<br>

 ### Disabled on high battery voltage / Disabled with bat, HV